projectcalico/calico/_includes/master/reqs-sys.md

 use the Kubernetes API datastore.{% endif %}{% if include.orch == "OpenShift" %} On
 OpenShift, {{site.prodname}} can share an etcdv3 cluster with OpenShift, or you can set up an etcdv3 cluster dedicated to {{site.prodname}}.{% endif %}
-{% if include.orch == "OpenStack" %}If you don't already have an etcdv3 cluster
-to connect to, we provide instructions in the [installation documentation](./installation/).{% endif %}{% if include.orch == "host protection" %}The key/value store must be etcdv3.{% endif %}
+{% if include.orch == "OpenStack" %}For production you will likely want multiple nodes for greater performance and reliability.
+If you don't already have an etcdv3 cluster to connect to, please refer to [the upstream etcd docs](https://coreos.com/etcd/) for detailed advice and setup.{% endif %}{% if include.orch == "host protection" %}The key/value store must be etcdv3.{% endif %}

 ## Network requirements